steb5067/espanso_oncology/README.md

   + as little boiler plate as will do the job
   + in the tradition of oxford neurology: the entire letter is one foolscap page, more wont be read

-### disclaimer
- No warranty is made that these forms are fit in any way, shape, or form for any medical, billing, or recording purpose.
-Use at your own risk and discretion.

 ## common tasks being targeted
 * routine followup of patients on surveillance
 * routine treatment reviews